Ambiguous Geographical References Are A Problem in Local Search

 1. They are a clear indicator of a location

-Accumulating Geo-relevance profiles of terms or phrases to determine a dominent location
+Accumulating Geo-relevance profiles of terms or phrases to determine a dominant location

-As the location classifier finds accumlated occurences of a string indicating a location, it will collect those and create a histogram based upon them.
+As the location classifier finds accumulated occurrences of a string indicating a location, it will collect those and create a histogram-based upon them.

 This can help to determine which region is meant by a query using a particular phrase.
 Here are a couple of examples from the patent application.

-Figure 7A, from the patent application, is a diagram which illustrates an exemplary histogram for the bi-gram “capitol hill.”
+Figure 7A, from the patent application, is a diagram that illustrates an exemplary histogram for the bi-gram “capitol hill.”

 That histogram shows three dominant peaks: